wuzhengy/TAU/README.md

    * Create a Chat
       * Give a name to new blockchain and its coin
       * Creation of a blockchain with 10 million coins on 5 minutes per block generation rate
-   * Transactions on community blockchain - DHT mutable key: public key + `chainID#blk`
+   * Transactions on community blockchain - DHT mutable key: public key + `chainID#blk`/`chainID#tx`
       * Forum Note
       * Wiring Transaction
       * Genesis
    * Instant Chat Messages - DHT mutable key: public key + `chainID#msg`
-      * Peers can pub chat messages and hope other peers to find it
+      * Peers put chat messages and `hope` other peers to find it
    * Rename/blacklist - easy to rename or blacklist an address
 - Dashboard:  Wifi Data * Kb/s; Telecom Date * Kb/s; DHT nodesinfo
-- TAUcoin chain prebuilt: a place to publish annoucements.
+- TAUcoin chain: a place to publish annoucements.
 ---
 ## Persistence
 1. Chains  map[ChainID] config;